githubpermutation/skylines-scaleui/README.md

 If you use other mods which add UI elements, this mod will probably reposition them off-screen.

+The close buttons in a few tools might move to a different position.

 Please report any issues you find.

 ## Notice on building the project